 The Healthcare Simulation Dictionary

-At the CLRC, SPs are reliable, emotionally mature, articulate people who partake in regular training.
-By portraying unique physical symptoms, personal histories, emotions and patient concerns in a standardized way across different students, SPs help to inform a student’s understanding of the patient experience and perspective, providing an invaluable service to healthcare education at the University of Saskatchewan.
+The SP Program is composed of reliable, emotionally mature and articulate simulated patients who are committed to the clinical education of health science students.
+SPs partake in regular training which enables them to standardize their portrayal of unique physical symptoms, personal histories, emotions and patient concerns to multiple students.
+SPs help to inform students' understanding of the patient experience and perspective, providing an invaluable service to healthcare education at the University of Saskatchewan at both our Saskatoon and Regina sites.

 The SP pool is always growing and includes a diverse cross-section of the local community, with individuals aged 3 to 90 from all walks of life, including students, retirees, actors, healthcare professionals, teachers and much more.